 In the cold opening of the episode, we learn more about Maddy, her complicated upbringing, and how that's shaped who she is now.
-She comes from a lower income background, and her family is supported by her mom's work as an esthetician; her dad rarely works, and hasn't shared a bed with her mom in years.
+She comes from a lower income background, and her family is supported by her mom's work as an esthetician; her dad rarely works and hasn't shared a bed with her mom in years.
 Growing up in a loveless household, Maddy decided early on that she wants to live a life of passion and glamour.
-Earlier episodes led us to believe Maddy was ditzy, but we see here that Maddy is actually quite clever, crafting the perfect persona to attract the handsome and well-to-do Nate.
+Earlier episodes led us to believe that Maddy was ditzy, but we see here that she's actually quite clever, crafting the perfect persona to attract the handsome and well-to-do Nate.

 In him, Maddy sees the opportunity to live a life like Sharon Stone's Ginger in the 1995 film Casino — one full of fur coats, money, status, and endless devotion.
 There's just one big problem: Nate's passion easily turns to violence, and Maddy often bears the brunt of his anger.

 Deep down, it appears Maddy knows this is not normal, but she's unable to separate her fear of Nate from her love for him.
 We see this in the way she sides with Nate over everyone else, despite the fact that she's in a clearly unsafe situation: she lashes out at her mother and principal, and threatens her friends when she discovers the rumors about Nate's closeted sexuality have been circulating around the school.
 She also wakes up three hours early to apply heavy concealer to the bruise left from him strangling her, resists police when they try to remove her turtleneck so they can document the bruising, and vehemently denies it was Nate who even hurt her.
 In the episode's final scene, she downloads a new messaging app and meets up with him at a motel.